-Notes: (a) For further information on the common agricultural policy and legislative proposals, see ‘Future of the common agricultural policy’ (https://ec.europa.eu/info/food-farming-fisheries/key-policies/common-agricultural-policy/future-cap).

-Source:Updated from DRAFT GHG projection guidelines: part B — sectoral guidance ().

 MSs may have evaluated the impact of these policies in preparation for regulation negotiations, such as negotiations to approve regulations of the common agricultural policy (CAP), within the EU.
 MS evaluation of the impact of these policies and measures would have resulted in parameters and variables associated with determining emission projections at higher grade levels being available.
 However, the impact of these PaMs is difficult to quantify.
-For some of the PaMs in Table A3-3, parameters and variables have not been identified, because, while recognising that they may bring about broad changes to farming practices, it is not possible to determine the relevant physical parameters and variables that may be influenced.
-In addition to the key EU-level PaMs listed in Table A3-3, there may also be additional national-level legislation and targets relevant to agricultural emission projections.
+It may not be possible to determine the relevant physical parameters and variables that may be influenced.
+As well as EU-level PaMs, there may be additional nataionl -level legislation and legislation and targets relevant to agricultural emission projections.

 When calculating the future impact of PaMs, it should also be acknowledged that it very much depends on the way PaMs are introduced or the level to which they are enforced at the national level; furthermore, significant changes can take a number of years to materialise, which should be considered when assessing when changes are likely to occur in the projected time series.

 As indicated in the section above, in addition to PaMs, there are other external factors that have the potential to influence emissions.
 These include market changes (changes in the demand for biofuels, changes in the demand for different food types, caused by the buying patterns of consumers or to changes in food prices, or significant changes to the importation of food from outside the EU area), the introduction of new crop strains or increased use of particular animal breeds, and climate condition changes, which can result in changes to farming practices and changes to the crops that are farmed.